Europe

 Located between the freezing polar North and the hot Mediterranean in the south, the European continent encompasses a diverse range of biomes: tundra, taiga, montane forest, temperate broadleaf forest, Mediterranean forest, temperate and dry steppe.
 This variety supports a rich array of wildlife, with thousands of plant and animal species adapted to different environments.
 Europe’s rivers, like the Danube River, and mountain ranges, like the Alps, contribute to its ecological richness and diversity.

 The continent plays a significant role in the bird migration cycle, hosting over 900 bird species across its territory.
-Each year, millions of birds travel between Europe and Africa along major flyways, moving south to Africa to avoid the harsh European winters and returning back north to breed.
+Each year, millions of birds travel between Europe and Africa along major flyways, moving south to Africa to avoid the harsh European winters, and returning back north to breed.
 Migration requires precise navigation, using the sun, stars, and Earth’s magnetic field, as well as significant energy reserves.

-My master’s degree focused on the understanding of the dynamics in social birds and the evolution of cooperation, in long-tailed tits (Aegithalos caudatus).
+My master’s degree focused on the understanding of the dynamics in social birds and the evolution of cooperation in long-tailed tits (Aegithalos caudatus).
 The long-tailed tits breed independently in spring, when they would only use a particular “home” range to collect building materials for their nests and for foraging.
 Later on towards the summer, in Jun-Jul, they form flocks in preparation to spend the winter.
 It has been shown that usually genetic relatives would flock together.
-“Failed” breeders, who have not managed to breed successfully during the mating season, become helpers-at-nests, and help out their first-order kin to gain indirect genetic benefits [1].
+“Failed” breeders, who have not managed to breed successfully during the mating season, become helpers-at-nests, and often help out their first-order kin to gain indirect genetic benefits [1].

-The data collected was observational, from Rivelin Valley in The Peak District National Park, UK.
+The data collected was observational, in Rivelin Valley in The Peak District National Park, UK.
 I compared the social networks from the two seasons (breeding and post-breeding) and monitored all between-individual interactions (positive and negative), as well as the geospatial home ranges of breeding pairs and positioning of the flocks.

 Results showed that previous interactions, during the breeding season of the long-tailed tits had no effect on how the individuals formed their flocks later on.
 Neither did the spatial home range overlaps affected in any way which individuals would then choose to flock together in the post-breeding season.
 What was certain, though, was that genetically related individuals had higher number of interactions after the breeding season, when forming their flocks [2].